-On December 14, 2018, the Company and ADGE entered into agreements relating to the sale of two energy purchase agreements and related energy production systems for \$2 million and on March 5, 2019 entered into agreements relating to the sale of six energy purchase agreements and related energy production systems for \$5 million.
-In connection with the sale, the Company entered into agreements to provide billing and asset management services and operations and maintenance services for agreed fees for the duration of the energy purchase agreements, pursuant to which the Company guarantees certain minimum collections and is entitled to receive fifty percent of the excess of collections over agreed minimum thresholds.
+On December 14, 2018, we entered into agreements relating to the sale of two energy purchase agreements and related energy production systems for \$2 million and on March 5, 2019 entered into agreements relating to the sale of six energy purchase agreements and related energy production systems for \$5 million.
+In connection with the sale, we entered into agreements to provide billing and asset management services and operations and maintenance services for agreed fees for the duration of the energy purchase agreements, pursuant to which the Company guarantees certain minimum collections and is entitled to receive fifty percent of the excess of collections over agreed minimum thresholds.